j-Halloran/jhalloran-Project2/README.md

 # Jake Halloran CS 1520 Project 2
+Single page powered by the foundation page for bootstrap with heavy modifications by me.
-3 Pages, About Me, a google docs hosted resume, and a basic contact form The Contact form relies on ajax and php therefore it was tested using XAMPP for windows and chrome 51 for which it works.
+The Contact form and search relies on ajax and php therefore it was tested using XAMPP for windows and the newest chrome build for which it works.

 Notes:
-  Index page content was done last and therefore is very sparse comparatively Additionally, index page is not at all responsive.
-Viewing the form and my resume may work in non full screen 1080p browsers, but the index most certainly does not.
-It does look fine in Chrome and Edge at 1080p full screen but I would not be surprised if it broke under that width wise.
+  Pretty sure the php and CSS should be responsive everywhere, but wouldn't be too surprised if something like the contact form ends up running away on window resizing.